 Looking for the perfect special occasion dinner?
 This balsamic dijon beef tenderloin roast is both simple and impressive.
 Served with a Meyer lemon gremolata, it’s great as a holiday dish too!

-Apparently, you can buy beef tenderloin in cute little 1 pound or less steaks or, you can buy about 9 pounds of it in roast form (9 pounds x an average of $15.99/lb, you can quickly do that math and figure out why I didn’t give up and just buy the huge roast) but, you cannot easily find a 2-3 pound roast for say, a normal 4 serving dinner.
+Apparently, you can buy beef tenderloin in cute little 1 pound or less steaks (which is basically filet mignon) or, you can buy about 9 pounds of it in roast form (9 pounds x an average of $15.99/lb, you can quickly do that math and figure out why I didn’t give up and just buy the huge roast) but, you cannot easily find a 2-3 pound roast for say, a normal 4 serving dinner.

 Luckily, it was 8:45pm and the place was about to close so not too many people got to witness the crazy.